Account Permission Management

 Active permission is used to provide a combination of permissions, such as providing a permission to perform only the creation of accounts and transfer functions.

-Active permissions have the following features:
+Active permission has the following features:

 - The address with the permission to execute AccountPermissionUpdateContract can also modify Active permissions